 …Representing individuals and companies involved in meaningful development projects that revitalize areas in need throughout Connecticut…

-Ed is a real estate attorney practicing at Jacobi, Case & Speranzini, located in Milford, Connecticut.
+Ed is a real estate and litigation attorney practicing at Jacobi, Case & Speranzini, located in Milford, Connecticut.
 As both a real estate lawyer and coming from a family of investors, Ed loves everything real estate.
 Ed focuses his practice on real estate transactions, land use, and litigation with an emphasis on cases involving real estate, land use, and commercial matters.
 Edward regularly represents purchasers, sellers, and investment teams in everything from multi-million dollar commercial real estate acquisitions to families buying a home for their first time in small towns throughout Connecticut.
 He is also very familiar with the land use permitting process representing applicants in all sorts of variances, special permits, and subdivisions.

 Ed is also a skilled litigator.
 He has experience in various types of cases, including construction defect litigation, title disputes, boundary line disputes, breach of real estate contracts, land use appeals, adverse possession, municipal cases, commercial disputes, and more.
 Ed previously represented the City of Hartford in civil rights and real estate matters, serving as counsel to the Hartford Tax Collector and the Hartford Chief of Police.
 Some of his cases have made law in Connecticut.